Ramin-RX7/Shifty/docs/Principals/Functions.md

 These type of parameters sets the argument given in the function call `read-only`.
 Which means the value they hold can not be changed in the function body.
 This is useful with `Reference Paramters` as it guarantees that passing a reference of an object to the function will not change the value of it at all.

+> (waiting for decision) Should `read-only` parameter be a guarantee by the language or by the function?
+(by language makes it more sensible but it costs a lot of time to change reference object attributes to constant then switch them back.
+By function makes it less secure but it makes it much faster as no changes are needed)